vadi2/AndroLua/docs/readme.md

     return raw

 Note that `onCreate` receives a Java object of type `LuaActivity`; the base class method has already been called.

+Also note that the nested class `R.layout` is written with an underscore; this is expanded to '$' when resolving the class.
+Since generally Java libraries don't use underscores and Lua identifiers cannot contain '$', this is a reasonable hack.

 Launching the activity uses the `.a` macro, which ends the current instance, uploads the file and launches the activity: